The Streets

 Mr. Anthony Van Dort ran a print shop that did small jobs.
 If you wanted to get calling cards, hand bills, or invitations he was the man to see.
 The print shop was not hooked up to electricity yet, even though it had been available in Grand Rapids since the early 1880s.

-If Van Dort’s Print Shop existed today, it would be seen right across from the Grand Rapids African American Museum and Archives, and just a block southeast from the Grand Rapids Art Museum.
+If Van Dort’s Print Shop existed today, it would be just a block southeast of the Grand Rapids Art Museum.

 If a volunteer is in the shop, ask about the antique printing press.
 Run on the power of humans alone, this press still works!
 You’ll find examples of printed materials from this machine inside.